Saihar1sh/battle-tank-game/README.md

 * NavMesh Agent for Enemy Patroling and Chasing state.
 * Generic Singleton approach for overall services in the game for increased maintainability.
 * Fully Playable Game Loop for a gaming experience.
-* Survival mode for infinite waves of enemies and Collectables were implemented.
+* Survival mode for infinite waves of enemies and Collectibles were implemented.